SMALP network

 Ayyalusamy Ramamoorthy, Professor of Chemistry and Biophysics, University of Michigan on Nanodiscs for structure and dynamics studies on membrane-bound REDOX protein-protein complexes.

-Mahmoud Nasr, Harvard Medical School, who recently published Cryo-EM structure of an activated GPCR-G protein complex in lipid nanodiscs.
+Mahmoud Nasr, Harvard Medical School, who published Cryo-EM structure of an activated GPCR-G protein complex in lipid nanodiscs.

 SMALP Conference on February 26, 2021